Machine-Learning-Foundations/day_11_exercise_neural_networks/README.md

 $$\tilde{{x}}_{ijk} = \frac{x_{ijk} - \mu}{\sigma}$$

 - The forward step requires the `Net` object from its [class](https://docs.python.org/3/tutorial/classes.html).
 It is your fully connected neural network model.
 Applying weights to a `flax.linen.Module` is comparable to calculating the forward pass of the network in task 1.
-Implement a dense network in `Net` of your choosing using using a combination of `flax.linen.Dense` and `flax.linen.activation.relu`.
+Implement a dense network in `Net` of your choosing using a combination of `flax.linen.Dense` and `flax.linen.activation.relu` or `flax.linen.sigmoid`.

 - The forward pass ends with the evaluation of a cost function.
 Write a `cross_entropy` cost function with $n_o$ the number of labels and $n_b$ in the batched case using

 $$ C_{\text{ce}}(\mathbf{y},\mathbf{o})=-\frac{1}{n_b}\sum_{i=1}^{n_b}\sum_{k=1}^{n_o}[(\mathbf{y}_{i,k}\ln\mathbf{o}_{i,k})+(\mathbf{1}-\mathbf{y}_{i,k})\ln(\mathbf{1}-\mathbf{o}_{i,k})]. $$

+- If you have chosen to work with ten output neurons.
+Use `jax.nn.one_hot` to encode the labels.

 - Now implement the `forward_step` function.
 Calculate the network output first.
 Then compute the loss.
 It should return a scalar cost term you can use to compute gradients.
 Make use of the cross entropy.

-- Next we want to be able to do a optimization step with stochastic gradient descent (sgd).
+- Next we want to be able to do an optimization step with stochastic gradient descent (sgd).
 Implement `sgd_step`.
 Use the gradients to update the weights.
 Consider `jax.tree_util.tree_map` for this task.
-Tree maps work best with a lambda expression.
+Treemaps work best with a lambda expression.

 - To evaluate the network we calculate the accuracy of the network output.
 Implement `get_acc` to calculate the accuracy given a batch of images and the corresponding labels for these images.

 - Now is the time to move back to the main procedure.
-First the train data is fetched via the function `get_mnist_train_data`.
+First, the train data is fetched via the function `get_mnist_train_data`.
 To be able to evaluate the network while it is being trained, we use a validation set.
 Here the train set is split into two disjoint sets: the training and the validation set.
-Both sets get normalized.
+Both sets must be normalized.

 - Define your loss and gradient function with jax (see task 1).
 Next initialize the network with the `Net` object (see the `flax` documentation for help).

-- Train your network for a fix number of `epochs` over the entire dataset.
+- Train your network for a fixed number of `epochs` over the entire dataset.

-- Last but not least, load the test data with `get_mnist_test_data` and calculate the test accuracy.
+- Last, load the test data with `get_mnist_test_data` and calculate the test accuracy.
 Save it to a list.

 - Optional: Plot the training and validation accuracies and add the test accuracy in the end.